-It’s 7.15am on a Monday and all I can hear is the hum of a distant vacuum cleaner.
-My WiFi is disconnected, my phone is off and I’ve got two hours until the working week begins.
+It’s Monday morning and all I can hear is the hum of a distant vacuum cleaner.
+My WiFi is disconnected, my phone is off and I’ve got a couple of hours until the working week begins.
 For all intents and purposes, I’m hiding from the digital world.
-It’s the most productive time of my day.
+It’s the most productive time of my week.

 I’m not a technophobe; really, I’m not.
-But this is all-out psychological warfare (just click on the link above if you think that's an exaggeration).
+But this is all-out psychological warfare (just click on the link above if you think that's an exaggeration - ‘meet the tech company that wants to make you even more addicted to your phone’).
 Our attention is increasingly commoditised - a resource to be mined for commercial gain.
 The machines created for this purpose drill into our character until they find a unique combination of words and images that we find irresistible.
 They’re fine-tuned until they strike the oil of a click, a view or a purchase and they’re repeated over and again.

 Enter another corporate favourite - the ‘digital transformation’ and its influence on the ‘future of work’.
 This particular brand of progress isn’t designed to sell us things but to ‘revolutionise our 9-5 and bring us smarter, agile and more collaborative workplaces’.
 How does it do this?
 By increasing connectivity and allowing us to contribute from anywhere and at any time.
 By replicating the social communities that have transformed our personal lives.